 I’m looking for pragmatic and competent characters who will do what needs doing.
 Characters who know what they want, and how to get it.
-I’m especially interested in LGBTQIA+ and multicultural protagonists from diverse backgrounds in both mystery and romance
+I’m especially interested in LGBTQIA+ and multicultural protagonists from diverse and neurodivergent backgrounds in both mystery and romance.

 - Fish-out-of-water protagonists with semi-trustworthy (but fundamentally good) guides to the new world or culture they find themselves in.

-- Contemporary Romance: I am a sucker for second chance, friends to lovers, enemies to lovers, partners to lovers, and relationships/marriages of convenience romances.
+- Shift in dynamic tropes like friends-to-lovers, enemies to lovers, partners to lovers (esp. in workplace settings), and relationships/marriages of convenience romances are perennial favorites.
 Slow burns are a plus!

 - Military romance: I’m a long-time addict of Hawaii Five-0, so give me military personnel who still have their edge.

 I love deeply character-driven stories that explore the interplay between boundaries and vulnerability, history and future, social context and personal desire.
 I’m drawn to immersive narrative voices and emotionally detailed settings.
-Romance is for everyone, and I would love to see #OwnVoices submissions across genre that reflect love in its many forms.Sexy romantic suspense with a paranormal or SFF twist, like Supernatural, Fringe, or the X-Files.
-A textured, immersive world is a huge plus here, and I’d really like something atmospheric, maybe almost noir-y or gothic.
-Series potential preferred.
+Romance is for everyone, and I would love to see #OwnVoices submissions across subgenres.

 - A caper with crackling sexual/romantic tension, especially if it’s F/F (think Ocean’s 8).
 High stakes, high tension, preferably high snark.